How to Write a Winning Award Entry

 5. Proofread your way to perfection

-So, you’ve worked through each step and you finally have your award entry written, but this is by no means the version you submit.
-Now you must proofread and edit your award entry.
+Now that you’ve worked through the criteria, and included your evidence, you finally have your award entry written.
+But this is by no means the version you submit.

 Let your award entry (and yourself) rest before picking it up to proofread.
 You will be able to pick up on mistakes much easier with a clear head and a bit of distance.